vertyco/CrowdinGPT/README.md

 # Crowdin GPT Translator

-This project uses OpenAI's GPT models to translate strings for a Crowdin project.
-While doing translations, it ensures the preservation of Python string formatting and makes optimal use of function calls for the sake of accuracy.
+This project uses OpenAI's GPT models to translate strings for a Crowdin project while preserving formatting.

 ## Setup And Installation